cyrusKuhn/Fundamental-Particle-Simulation/README.md

-# Fundamental-Particle-Simulation
+# Fundamental Particle Simulation
-A Fundamental Particle Simulation for demonstrating the interactions in microstructures such as transistors and nanowires.
+A Fundamental Particle Simulator for demonstrating the interactions in microstructures such as nanometer-scale transistors and nanowires.